Nobuhle50/Nobuhle-WEB5020-POE-ST10498124/README.md

 - Encourage visitors to support the orphanage through sponsorships and donations.
 - Ensure the website works well on desktop, tablet and mobile devices.
 - Apply modern web development practices using semantic HTML5 and external CSS.
+-
+## please check the one I uploaded today the one wrote resubmission with my name in capital letter

 - ## screenshot
 - inside image folder